Murray Edwards Music Society

 The ‘Fellows’ Dining Room’ (FDR) has a fine Steinway Grand Piano which is available for use by pianists of Grade 8 or above (or equivalent).
-To make use of this, contact the Director of Music to be added to the ‘Steinway list’ (or approved users) which is held in the Porters' Lodge.
+To make use of this, contact the Director of Music, Ewan Campbell, to be added to the ‘Steinway list’ of approved users, which is held in the Porters' Lodge.
 Once on the list, you can ask the Porters for the keys.
-The FDR is primarily a Fellows’ room so you will need to vacate the room should a Fellow need to use it, but at other times you are welcome to practice there.
+The FDR is primarily a Fellows’ room but is often available during the day and you are welcome to practice there when it is not in use.
 If you wish to book a time in advance, you can do so by contacting the Director of Music.
-While first priority will be given to pianists wishing to use the Steinway, performers of other instruments of Grade 8 standard or above (or equivalent) who wish to use the FDR as a practice space may also ask to be added to the list.
+While first priority will be given to pianists wishing to use the Steinway, performers of other instruments of Grade 8 or above (or equivalent) who wish to use the FDR as a practice space may also ask to be added to the list.

-‘Medwards Monday Music’ is a series of free, short, high-quality, informal performances on your door step.
-We showcase a range of talent from the college, the university and beyond with a particular focus on promoting women musicians.
-At least 50% of our artists are women, and we seek whenever possible to include one work by a women in included in every programme.
+Monday Music Recitals are a series of free, short, high-quality, informal performances on your door step.
+We showcase a range of talent from the College and the University, and our termly recital series usually includes one external professional performer.
+At least 50% of our artists are women, and we have a tradition of including one work by a woman in every programme.

-‘Humanist Happenings’ are peaceful events featuring music, poetry, and a short address from a fellow all organised around a topical theme.
-They take place fortnightly on Sundays at 6.00pm in term time in the Fellows’ Drawing Room at Murray Edwards College.
+Music and Words are peaceful events featuring music, poetry, and a short address from a Fellow all organised around a topical theme.
+They take place fortnightly on Sundays at 17:45 in term time in the Fellows’ Drawing Room at Murray Edwards College.
 Everyone is welcome.

-The annual Murray Edwards College Music Scholarship Competition takes place on the last Friday in January.
-It is open to all undergraduates and postgraduates in any subject and all instruments and styles of music are very welcome.
-Two scholarships of £400 each will be awarded, to be spent on instrumental/vocal tuition.
-The applicants will be judged on a short recital performance and a short informal interview with the judges to discuss their proposed contribution to college music.
-For more information, contact Dr Chloe Valenti.
-Deadline for application is two weeks prior to the recital.
+Murray Edwards College runs an annual Music Awards competition.
+It is open to all undergraduates and postgraduates in any subject, and all instruments and styles of music are very welcome.
+Up to five scholarships (up to a maximum combined value of £800) will be awarded each year, to be spent on instrumental/vocal tuition.
+The applicants will be judged on a short recital performance and a short informal interview at which we discuss their music-making and proposed contribution to the College’s musical life.
+For more information, please contact the Director of Music, Ewan Campbell.